Skip to content

 def generate_batch(

-self, seed: Optional[int] = None, conformation: str = "alpha", drift: float = 0.0
+self, seed: int | None = None, conformation: str = "alpha", drift: float = 0.0

 ) -> BatchedPeptide:

-"""Generates B structures in parallel.
+"""Generates B structures in parallel using vectorized NeRF kernels.

 Args: